Who is Save Calusa?

 Who is Amanda Prieto?

 Amanda is a Calusa resident and community activist.
 Originally from Eastern Canada, she grew up in a picturesque town surrounded by natural beauty.
 She chose to move to Calusa, Miami-Dade to raise her young children in a quiet, family oriented neighborhood.
 Soon after, Amanda felt compelled to get involved and advocate for the protection of greenspace and wildlife habitat, and to ensure residents were informed and engaged in the proposed significant zoning change facing their community.
+Amanda has continued to follow her passion for advocacy and the power of community, and transitioned to a full-time career with a local non-profit, Miami Waterkeeper, where she leads efforts to protect South Florida’s waterways.

 Didn’t the County approve the 550 home development?